jmehami1/jmehami1.github.io/README.md

 10. Personal Touch: Including a personal statement or introduction can give a glimpse into the candidate's passion, motivation, and enthusiasm for computer vision, machine learning, and deep learning.
 It helps create a connection between the candidate and the recruiter.

 Remember, these are just key elements that I would typically look for in a portfolio.
 The specific requirements and preferences may vary depending on the company and the position.

+## TODO

+- Show slide show of images on mobile